Mission & Vision

 living faithfully under the Lordship of Jesus Christ.“

 Post-secondary education at the undergraduate and graduate levels is historically rooted in the classical liberal arts tradition.
-Reflective of the Hebraic vision and articulated by ancient Greek and Roman educators, the classical liberal arts curriculum and pedagogy were later refined by medieval church leaders, Reformation and Christian humanist scholars, and Christian university faculties from the Early Modern era until the late Nineteenth century.
+Reflective of the Hebraic vision and articulated by ancient Greek and Roman educators, the classical liberal arts curriculum and pedagogy were later refined by medieval church leaders, Reformation and Christian humanist scholars, and Christian university faculties from the Early Modern era until the late nineteenth century.
 The classical Christian paradigm for higher learning emphasizes wisdom and truth more than pragmatism, integration and beauty more than specialization, and service and goodness more than power.
-The College honors this classical Christian heritage and stresses a Trinitarian perspective on truth, beauty, and goodness.
-In its classical Christian approach to higher learning, the College stresses the integrated nature of knowledge (all things cohere in Christ) and the servant-leader nature of every calling before God (Christ is Lord of all) at both the undergraduate and graduate levels.
+The college honors this classical Christian heritage and stresses truth, beauty, and goodness.
+In its classical Christian approach to higher learning, the college stresses the integrated nature of knowledge (all things cohere in Christ) and the servant-leader nature of every calling before God (Christ is Lord of all) at both the undergraduate and graduate levels.

 Jesus described his disciples as the “salt of the earth” and the “light of the world.”
 Christian leadership and responsibility in the world is inescapable; the question is whether Christians will lead well or poorly, faithfully or unfaithfully.
 The college seeks to equip its students with biblical wisdom, integrative knowledge, creative insight, and humility to lead our culture faithfully as the servants of all through excellence in the arts, letters, sciences, business, government, the church, and all lawful vocations.